 Dr. Gregory LaNave

-Ordinary Professor of Systematic Theology
+Ordinary Professor of Dogmatic Theology

 B.A., St. John’s College, Sante Fe, N.M.